Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Robinhood vs Sofi

-The downside is that Robinhood only has 13 coins available for trading.
+The only negative is that Robinhood only offers 13 coins for trading.

 Winner: Robinhood